Grand Island Charters

 Captain Peter Lindquist is the owner-operator of Shipwreck Tours, which offers Glass Bottom Boat Narrated Tours of Lake Superior Shipwrecks and Lake Superior Shipwreck Scuba Diving Tours.
 He was responsible, in large part, for adding the Steven M. Selvik to the Alger Underwater Diving Preserve.

 Shipwreck Tours offers Lake Superior shipwreck diving for beginning, intermediate and expert divers.
-There is a dive shop with limited rental scuba equipment and air service.
+There is a dive shop air service.
 Morning and afternoon dives.
 Shipwreck Tours offers individual and group rates.